marc0cheung/YOLOv4_Detection_dnnOpenCV/CPP-Qt/README.md

 <br><br>

-## How to switch to CPU Computing mode
+## How To Switch to CPU Computing Mode

-- In `main.cpp`, in the Function Switch section, change `#define Backend "GPU"` to `#define Backend "CPU"`.
-- In the VS2019 project properties, add the corresponding version of OpenCV with CPU.
-- In the `Path` of the system environment variable, also change the path of the GPU version of OpenCV to the path of the CPU version of OpenCV.
+- Run the program and set the "Use GPU + CUDA" checkbox in the bottom right corner to "Not-Selected" status.

 <br>